| Up | Prev | PrevTail | Tail |

 Examples:

-Given a previously assigned integer value for n
+Given a previously assigned integer value for n, the following block will compute the

-Legendre polynomial of degree n
+Legendre polynomial of degree n in the variable x:

 begin scalar seed,deriv,top,fact; seed:=1/(y^2 - 2*x*y +1)^(1/2); deriv:=df(seed,y,n); top:=sub(y=0,deriv); fact:=for i:=1:n product i; return top/fact end;